 International Examples of Education Evidence Centres:

 - NETHERLANDS …each ministry has a ‘knowledge chamber’

-- SINGAPORE …teacher researchers move into the Department as researchers then move back into teaching
+- SINGAPORE …teachers move into the Department as researchers then back into teaching

 - SWITZERLAND …’coordination centre’ for research in education

 - NEW ZEALAND …the best evidence synthesis programmes